saralafia/QGIS-nhcdata-lesson/README.md

 ## Georeferencing for Research Use
-Tutorial contents for iDigBio QGIS training workshop held at NCEAS, October 2016.
+QGIS Tutorial contents for [iDigBio training workshop](https://www.idigbio.org/wiki/index.php/Georeferencing_for_Research_Use) held at NCEAS, October 2016.
 Software Carpentry template.